-La Fortaleza isn't just the oldest governor’s mansion in the western hemisphere; it's also one of the loveliest.
+La Fortaleza, designated a National Historic Landmark in 1960, isn't just the oldest governor’s mansion in continued use in the western hemisphere; it's also one of the loveliest.
 Its pale blue and white facade, tiled roof, patios and wrought ironwork recall the grace of Spanish colonial architecture.
-It is the official governor's residence, and has been for centuries - and the fine galleries and period furniture of the museum is worth the visit.

 La Fortaleza means “The Fortress,” and it was certainly intended as such when it was completed in 1540 as part of a massive construction effort to secure the island’s defenses.
 It didn't do so well, though, falling to the Earl of Cumberland in 1598 and the Dutch Commander Boudewyn Hendrick in 1625.